ksb-intel/Searchlight-IMINT-Lab/README.md

 <br>

-This is a useful reminder that IMINT can inform when not just what.
+This challenge demonstrates IMINT involves making time-based observations as well as locational.

 ---